Pweder69/Q3-Docs-indiviudal/README.md

 # CHONKER OF A CODE
 ```
 The 2 Main functions of this code are "retEnc" and "BtnControl".
 Mainly focus on retEnc because BtnControl is only a debounce function that manages a button and has been documented many times [before](https://github.com/Pweder69/RobotArm/blob/master/README.md).
 This function is one of my favorite because its very short and in my opinion very clever.
 First i will explain the modulo oporator as represented in python as the precent symbol __%__. what it does is it devides 2 numbers and spits out the remainder __(ex...
 5%3 = 2 bc remainder of 5/3 = 2)__ We use this on the value outputed by the encoder as it will output the same sequence reguardless of the size of the value conventently this value is the same as the index of the list of the items we must cycle. so we can just input the modulo of the encoder value to the index of the list another bonus is that it works even with negative number and reverses the order as well.
-Note that its very eazy to scale the cycle of items by just increasing the list and modulo for the future.
+Note that its very easy to scale the cycle of items by just increasing the list and modulo for the future.

 ## Evidence
 <video src="https://user-images.githubusercontent.com/113122312/228878419-eeb6ee13-e4dc-4017-8130-15ca412da687.mov" data-canonical-src="https://user-images.githubusercontent.com/113122312/228878419-eeb6ee13-e4dc-4017-8130-15ca412da687.mov" controls="controls" muted="muted" class="d-block rounded-bottom-2 border-top width-fit" style="max-height:640px; min-height: 200px">